To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On the eve of the polls, Hoy recalled the hatred of the past, the deaths, the violence—but also the way Protestant and Catholic children still go to different schools despite the peace.

 His tour ends by the largest so-called “peace wall”, which still separates the two communities along the Shankill Road.
-In the last few months, it has even got longer and higher.

 “The Germans are jealous of our wall,” he jokes, referring to the old Berlin Wall that separated West from East at the height of the Cold War.
 “You can take pictures.
 It’s safe to walk around.”